PhoenicisOrg/scripts/docs/_docs/Develop/script-js.md

     .author("Forename Surname")  // author of this script (you) .appId(123456);              // Origin application ID
 ```

-This script will install the game for the category "Games" and create a shortcut for
+This script will install the game for the category "Games" and create a shortcut for:

 ```
 Origin.exe origin://launchgame/appId
 ```

 You can determine the app ID by going into `C:\Origin Games\*name of the game*\ __Installer` and look for <ContentID> fields.
 Then write them down in `appId` field, separating them with comas.

 ### UplayScript